appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 be a good start for all developers who never get in contact with an application server before.

 Reading this post, you'll get the feeling, that a [Servlet-Engine](https://github.com/appserver-io/appserver/wiki/05.-Servlet-Engine) is something like a framework.
 This is not completely wrong.
 A [Servlet-Engine](https://github.com/appserver-io/appserver/wiki/05.-Servlet-Engine) is **NOT** a framework, but it is a part in a framework.
-So you have to see it as the controller part of a MVC framework.
+So you should see it as the controller part of a MVC framework.
 This is the reason why you'll read stuff about routing, request methods and other like that.
 As the framworks out there are actually not implemented for running in an  application server like appserver.io, they provide stuff like a HTTP foundation library by themselves.
 We hope, that someday all of the frameworks recognize the advantages an application server provide and will be ported to run on top of [appserver.io](http://www.appserver.io) by using the infrastructure with all functionality it provides, instead of implementing it again and again in each of them.
 For sure this will be  a long way, but i think i'llbe worth it.

 ### Problems without Servlet-Engine
 ***

-Some of you, who are familiar with a Java Servlet-Engine will wonder: a Servlet-Engine in PHP?
+Some of you, who are familiar with a Java Servlet-Engine will wonder: a [Servlet-Engine](https://github.com/appserver-io/appserver/wiki/05.-Servlet-Engine) in PHP?
 Does that make sense because of all the great frameworks out there.
 We think yes, because one of the big issues with the frameworks is, that they'll get huge during the last years and bootstrapping became a big meaning meanwhile.
 As PHP is used as a scripting language, the problem of the bootstrapping is,